psychemedia/sin-eater-resources/src/_sin_eater_story_macleod.md

 "It is from the Isles of the West I come."

-"From Tiree? . . . from Coll? "
+"From Tiree? . . . from Coll?"

 "No."